MatriX1232/VectorView/README.md

     -   `THREAD_COUNT`: The number of threads to use for parallel processing.
     -   `SEARCH_TOP_K`: The number of results to return for similarity searches.
     -   `EMBEDDING_DIM`: The dimensionality of the image embeddings.
+    -   `LANCEDB_DIR`: The directory where the LanceDB database will be stored.
+    -   `TABLE_NAME`: The name of the table in the LanceDB database to store image embeddings.

 2. Run the application: